WordPress - Heartbeat

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { wp_deregister_script('heartbeat'); }

-Disable WordPress Heartbeat API for WordPress Dashboard Only
+Disable WordPress Heartbeat API for WordPress Dashboard only

 Add the following code into your functions.php file: